Nuvolect/DeepDive-Android/README.md

 This is an early release, DeepDive is still in BETA.
 We need <a href="https://nuvolect.com/donate">your donations</a> to help support research, development and testing.

-## Finally, an easy workflow you can live with
+## Finally, a workflow you can live with
 Android is the server.
 Access the details of reverse engineering from your handheld device or from the convenience of your large Mac or PC screen.
 How we use DeepDive:
 1. Join the same WiFi on your Android phone or tablet as your Mac or PC.
 1. Install and start DeepDive on your Android phone or tablet.